 - Aside from the royal castle, Amboise is also known for Le Clos Lucé – the former residence of the Florentine genius, Leonardo da Vinci.
 He moved to this mansion on the invitation of Francis I and lived there until his final moment on 2 May 1519.
 The museum displays models of various machines designed by Leonardo, as well as the prestigious history of the region.

-Château Royal de Blois
+2. Château Royal de Blois

 Each wing poses a different style, making the château an outstanding example for the development of Frech architecture from the 13th to the 17th century.
 The castle was the seat of the powerful counts of Blois.
-Once in royal hands, it became the official residence of several French monarchies, including Louis XII, Francis I, Henry III and Henry IV.
+Once in royal hands, it became the official residence of several French monarchs, including Louis XII, Francis I, Henry III, and Henry IV.

 - Like Amboise, Blois lies on the train route between Paris and Nantes.
 Thus, there are frequent trains and TGV to/from the city.
 The trip to Paris takes around 90 minutes.